An Introduction to Quantum Computing, Without the Physics: Numerical implementation of Grover's algorithm

-To implement this circuit in QISKit, there is a small obstacle: the triply-controlled NOT gate is not part of the basic gate set.
-This can be done with a strategy similar to what is discussed in Section \ref{sec:matrixd} for the $\text{C}^{n-1}Z$ gate.
-However, for simplicity we instead implement the triply-controlled NOT gate using three CCNOT gates and one auxiliary qubit, implementing the circuit in Figure \ref{fig:cccnot}: this has the drawback of requiring an extra qubit, but it is easier to understand.
-We can quickly verify that the circuit sets $q_5$ to $1$ if and only if $q_1, q_2, q_3$ are 1; the final CCNOT resets the state of the auxiliary qubit $q_4$.
+To implement this circuit in Qiskit, there is a small obstacle: the triply-controlled NOT gate is not part of the basic gate set.
+We can implement it with a strategy similar to what is discussed in Section \ref{sec:matrixd} for the $\text{C}^{n-1}Z$ gate: we use three CCNOT gates and one auxiliary qubit, implementing the circuit in Figure \ref{fig:cccnot}.
+This has the drawback of requiring an extra qubit, but it is easy to understand.
+We remark that CCNOT, while not part of the basic gate set of Qiskit, is defined as a macro and therefore can be used as if it were part of the basic gate set: the software will automatically perform the substitution, using the circuit of Figure~\ref{fig:ccnotbasic} to implement CCNOT.

+We can quickly verify that the circuit in Figure~\ref{fig:cccnot} bit-flips $\ket{q_5}$ if and only if $\ket{q_1}, \ket{q_2}, \ket{q_3}$ are 1; the final CCNOT resets the state of the auxiliary qubit $\ket{q_4}$, which is assumed to be initialized at $\ket{0}$ and is left in state $\ket{0}$.

-The implementation proceeds as follows.
-We loop over the clauses, using index $k=0,\dots,m-1$.
+The implementation of $U_f$ then proceeds as follows.
+We loop over the clauses, using index $k=0,\dots,m-1$ (as it often happens, in this tutorial we use ``mathematical language'' and the clauses are numbered $k=1,\dots,m$, but in the Python implementation the corresponding array is indexed $k=0,\dots,m-1$).
 For each clause we implement the circuit in Figure \ref{fig:groverufblock}, setting the auxiliary qubit {\tt aux[k]} to 1 if clause $C_{k+1}$ is satisfied.
-We then perform a multiply-controlled NOT operation to ensure that the output register {\tt f\_out} is 1 if all $m$ auxiliary qubits are $1$.
+We then perform a multiply-controlled NOT operation to ensure that the output register {\tt f\_out} is bit-flipped if all $m$ auxiliary qubits are $1$.
 Finally, we run the same circuit in reverse to reset the state of the auxiliary qubits.